neonify/lessgo/README.md

 -u      to specify the url

 CHOOSE ANY ONE
--f      to specify the wordlist
+-B      to specify a number range to use as payloads -f      to specify the wordlist
 -subd   wordlist of common subdomains (length : 871) -dirs   wordlist of common directories (length : 1273822)